Cover screenshot from a deepfakes video featuring images of Emma Watson, retrieved from BBC. 2 minute read.

 Introducing “deepfakes”

-The term was created by Reddit user, “deepfakes,” who started posting pornographic celebrity videos using this face-swapping technology, including Gal Gadot, Scarlett Johansson, Aubrey Plaza, and Taylor Swift.
-This Windows program called FakeApp has made it easy to create the videos once a user has gathered enough photos of their subject, which is easy to do with celebrities:
+The term was created by Reddit user “deepfakes,” who started posting pornographic celebrity videos using this face-swapping technology, including Gal Gadot, Scarlett Johansson, and Aubrey Plaza.
+The Windows program made it easy to create videos with enough photos of their subject, which is easy to do with celebrities:

 FAKEAPP